feerdea/feerdea/README.md

 -All posts and research are my own personal opinions-

-| Passed CFA Level I
+| Passed CFA Program Level I

 -----